 Roadrunners Community Day Saturday, October 10 at TCC

-Tucson, Arizona - The Tucson Roadrunners, proud American Hockey League affiliate of the Arizona Coyotes, announced today that the team will be holding Community Day on Saturday, October 10 from 11 a.m. - 2 p.m. in Lot B of the Tucson Convention Center.
+Tucson, Arizona - The Tucson Roadrunners, proud American Hockey League affiliate of the Arizona Coyotes, will join members of the Boys & Girls Clubs of Tucson Wednesday, October 7 at 4 p.m. for an afternoon hockey workshop.

-The Roadrunners are also excited to welcome Arizona Coyotes President & CEO Xavier Gutierrez who will be in attendance for Community Day.
+Where: The William J. Dawson Memorial DEK Hockey Rink, 3155 East Grant Road

-The Drive-Thru event will allow all fans to enjoy without leaving their vehicles and feature collection of: canned food, bottled water, toys, pet toys and diaper and baby items all to be donated to organizations throughout Southern Arizona.
-Fans will receive a raffle ticket for each item donated and 100 tickets will be drawn for prizes from the team's Mystery Weekend Jackpot.
-Prizes will include: game worn jerseys, signed pucks, signed mini sticks, Arizona Coyotes autographed memorabilia and more.
+The Roadrunners Community Engagement Team and Mascot Dusty will host several stations Wednesday that include: DEK Hockey Puck Handling, Scrimmages, taking a shot on a Cardboard Cutout of Coyotes Goaltender Adin Hill, Roadrunners face covering distribution and drawings for Roadrunners merchandise.

 • Discuss this story on the American Hockey League message board...